 ADA issues can be addressed by contacting the Deputy to the President for Equity, Room 114, Waller Administration Building.
 The phone number is 389-4553.
 Office hours are 8 A.M. to 4:30 P.M.
 Monday through Friday.

-Students can register to vote in Columbia County at the SOLVE Office, 224 Warren Student Services Center, during voter registration drives; and at the Columbia County Voter Registration Office, 11 West Main Street, Bloomsburg (570-389-5640
+Students can register to vote in Columbia County at the Center for Leadership & Engagement, North Hall basement, during voter registration drives; and at the Columbia County Voter Registration Office, 11 West Main Street, Bloomsburg, 570-389-5640

-The Police Department is located in the lower level of the University Book Store and is open 24 hours a day, 365 days a year.
+The Police Department is located on the rear of the Andruss Library and is open 24 hours a day, 365 days a year.
 For medical emergencies, call 911; for all other emergencies, call 570-389-4168.

-The Bloomsburg University Police Department (BUPD) consists of twenty commissioned police officers.
-Five officers operate in a supervisory capacity plus a Director and an Assistant Director.
-Bloomsburg University Police officers enforce PA laws as well as University regulations including infractions related to alcohol, drugs, and fire safety.
+Bloomsburg University Police Department (BUPD) consists of twenty commissioned police officers.
+Five officers operate in a supervisor capacity plus a Director and an Assistant Director.
+Our officers receive their training under the Municipal Police Officers Education and Training Act and are required to update their training annually.
+BUPD's authority comes from the Governor of Pennsylvania and gives them full power to arrest for any violation of law on campus.
+They also enforce PA laws as well as University regulations including infractions related to alcohol, drugs, and fire safety.
 Personnel are also trained in first aid procedures and CPR with one specializing at the First Responder level.
 Contained within the department are six dispatchers, two parking enforcement officers and two security patrol officers.
 Our administrative staff’s responsibility includes the allocation of parking permits.

 Student vehicles must be registered each semester.
 Permits are available through www.bloomsburg.thepermitstore.com students should go to this website and follow the on screen instructions to secure a permit for their vehicle.
 Visitors to the University must obtain a visitor pass at BUPD or Buckingham Maintenance Center.
 Passes, along with parking regulations and restrictions can be obtained anytime at BUPD.
 All vehicles brought to the campus must be registered with the police department.